 Dartmouth Digital Commons Citation

 Vigneswaran, Janani; Tan, Yi-Hung Carol; Murgu, Septimiu D.; Won, Brian M.; Patton, Kathryn Alexa; Villaflor, Victoria M.; Hoffman, Philip C.; Hensing, Thomas; Hogarth, D. Kyle; and Malik, Renuka, "Comprehensive Genetic Testing Identifies Targetable Genomic Alterations in Most Patients with Non-Small Cell Lung Cancer, Specifically Adenocarcinoma, Single Institute Investigation" (2016).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3905.